raycast/extensions/extensions/put-io-downloader/README.md

 - Browse Files: Browse your Put.io files and folders, and perform actions on them.
 - Browse Transfers: View your active and completed transfers, and manage them.
 - For customizable actions, you can customize them via the Raycast Preferences > Extensions > Put.io.
-Enter the title of the action (e.g. 'Send to Google Drive'), the enter the local command to execute.
+Enter the title of the action (e.g. 'Send to Google Drive', or 'Download to local machine'), the enter the local command to execute.
 Include `{0}` in the command and trhe extension will automatically populate it with the file URL when executing the action.

 ## Contributing